greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/operations/it-security/software-installation-and-maintenance-guidelines-for-installing-updating-and-maintaining-software-applications.md

 ---
-title: 'Software Installation and Maintenance: Guidelines for installing, updating, and maintaining software applications.'
+title: 'Software Installation And Maintenance: Guidelines For Installing, Updating, And Maintaining Software Applications.'
 linkTitle: 'Software Installation and Maintenance: Guidelines for installing, updating, and maintaining software applications.'
 date: '2025-05-06T02:19:00Z'